EISK/eisk.webapi/README.md

 * Utility classes to generate **real-world test data**
 * Base classes for **common test scenarios** (component tests, integration tests)
 * Support for **database integration tests** with both in-memory database and SQL server

-### Simple Use Case

-Using a simple data entity 'Employee', EISK shows how we can build scalable web api's easily along with addressing real-world domain and business use cases, including:

-* [C]reating a new employee record
-* [R]ead existing employee records
-* [U]pdate an existing employee record
-* [D]elete an existing employee record

 ## Core Technologies